yseeker/yseeker.github.io/_pages/about.md

   - /about.html
 ---

 I am an experimental condensed matter physicist at the University of California, Santa Barbara.
 I received the B.Eng., M.Eng. and Ph.D. in Applied Physics from the University of Tokyo under the supervision of Prof. Yoshihiro Iwasa, where I worked on electric-field-induced 2D superconductivity.
-After a short-period postdoc in Molecular Informatics team at RIKEN AIP, I joined Prof. Andrea Young’s group at the University of California, Santa Barbara in October 2018 as an [Elings Prize Fellow](https://www.cnsi.ucsb.edu/resources/funding/elings-prize/fellows).
-My current research focuses on quantum phenomena in 2D materials and van der Waals moire heterostructures.
+After a short-period postdoc in Molecular Informatics team at RIKEN AIP, I joined Prof. Andrea Young’s group at the University of California, Santa Barbara in October 2018 as an [Elings Prize Fellow](https://www.cnsi.ucsb.edu/resources/funding/elings-prize/fellows), where I was working on the research of quantum phenomena in twisted bilayer graphene.
+After the postdoc, I joined DATAGRID as a Senior Engineer.
+My current research focuses on deep generative models.

 CV is available [here](https://www.yusaito.com/files/yusaito_CV.pdf).